 The day finishes up at the stables with a last groom of your horse.
 Time to relax and, if you so wish, have a massage or a yoga lesson at the centre (to be reserved in advance).
 Pre-dinner drinks and dinner with your hosts.
 Night at B&B.

 Day 2.
 Equestrian centre - Horse riding lesson - 3 hours horse riding.

 After a delicious breakfast, the second day of horse riding lessons begins, as it did the previous day, with the preparation of the horses.
 Today’s lessons will allow you to improve your techniques and exchanges with your horse.
 Your host will ensure you are aware of the progress you have made.
 Lunch and tea break will be a great occasion to chat and ask questions.
 Every effort is made for riders to become confident on their horse, in a personalised and exceptional setting, for these two days of beginner or advanced lessons.
-Day ends at 6pm (option of transfer to Dreux station, upon request)
+Day ends at 6pm (option of transfer to Dreux station, extra charge, upon request)

 The exact times can vary at different times of year, depending on the seasons and weather, and the amount of daylight.
 Children’s or adults’ beginner courses in voltige can also be including in the programme, upon request.

 The horses and ponies are suitable for the riders’ different levels of ability, enabling each rider to enjoy their ride and improve at their own pace.
 Several breeds, including Selle Français and Portuguese, who are particularly suited to dressage.